jon-jacky/Piety/editors/README.md

 but now the window updates to show the changes in the buffer as they are made.

+When you type *a()* to start the *append* command, the cursor moves up from the Python REPL to the text insertion point in the window.
+Then when you type, each character appears immediately in the window at the intended location.
+This continues until you type . at the beginning of a line to exit append mode.
+Then the line with '.' disappears and the cursor returns to the Python REPL for the next command.

 Some commands, for example *p()* (print), no longer print output in the Python REPL because their effects are now visible in the display window.
 If you do want to see their output in the python REPL, you can still run the command in *sked* by prefixing the command name with the module name: *sked.p()*.

 Help text in *frame* is cryptic.
-To see the more helpful text in *sked* you must prefix the command name with the module name: *help(sked.e)*.
+To see the more helpful text from *sked* you must prefix the command name with the module name: *help(sked.e)*.

 To finish display editing and return to line editing in *sked*: